cp-roth/Dhakhwa-MADA-project/README.md

 ### Introduction
-This project aims to develop a predictive model for customer segmentation by using a retail store data 'superstoredata.csv'.
+This project aims to develop a predictive model for classifying those customers who returned during the holiday season versus those who did not return, by using a retail store data 'superstoredata.csv'.

 ### Acknowledgement
 I followed the recommended template for file and folder organization from Dr. Andreas Handel, utilizing R, Quarto, and GitHub.